 7b: Use the largest circle cutter, the 3rd size, and the straw to cut the white portions of the eye.

-Step 8: Attached largest white circle to front of cake, just above center, using shortening or a tiny bit of water.
+Step 8: Attached largest white circle to the front of the cake, just above center, using shortening or a tiny bit of water.

 Step 9: roll a small bit of black fondant and cut with the 2nd largest circle cutter.
 Attach the black circles to cake centered on the larger white circles that have already been applied.